raemond/knitting_machine/README.md

 ### 1. Copy the right sized blank directory into a new working directory.

-**Note:** the height of the pattern will be the number of colours * the height of your image so make sure you pick the right sized blank!

 **Note:** each blank is 60 wide x 150 tall and the first level directories are the number of blanks wide, the second level is the number of blanks tall.
-So If you have an image that's 120x50 then you want blankPatterns/2/1/.
-If you have an image that's 40x310 you want blankPatterns/1/3/
+So If you have an image that's 120px wide then you want ```blankPatterns/2``` and 50px tall then you want subdirectory ```1/```.
+If you have an image that's 40px wide you want ```blankPatterns/1/``` and 310px tall then you want subdirectory ```3/```.

+**Note:** the height of the pattern will be the number of colours * the height of your image.
+For example, if you have an image that's 40px tall and uses 4 colours, then the output pattern will actually be 160 rows tall so will need a subdirectory ```2/```.

 ```bash
 cp -r blankPatterns/1/1/ myWorkingDirectory